ExoPlugins/EasyAnnouncer/README.md

 # EasyAnnouncer
-With this plugin you can send ads to people connected to your server using an UI!
+With this plugin you can send announcements to people connected to your server using an UI!